 Bridges for the Deaf and Hard of Hearing was founded in 1927 by Margaret Lane Washington.
 After learning she was losing her hearing, this young, Middle Tennessee mother, with no services available to her locally, moved to Washington, D.C. where she became a certified lip reading teacher.
 In 1927, she taught her first speech reading class at the Watkins Institute in downtown Nashville.
-That first class of thirteen students was the genesis of Bridges for the Deaf and Hard of Hearing, and Ms. Washington remained a guiding light at Bridges until her death in 1991, seeing the organization evolve through different names and areas of focus into the comprehensive service organization we are today.
+That first class of thirteen students was the genesis of Bridges for the Deaf and Hard of Hearing, and Ms. Washington remained a guiding light at Bridges until her death in 1991, seeing the organization evolve through different names and services.
+Today, we are a comprehensive service organization with programs and services for birth through senior years.

 Deaf with a lowercase “d” refers to the condition of hearing loss.
 Deaf with a capital “D” indicates identification with Deaf culture, including its primary language, American Sign Language.
 Individuals with hearing loss are hard of hearing, deaf, or Deaf.
 "Hearing impaired" is considered an offensive term as they recognize no impairment or limit to who they are or what they can do.
 In 2019, Bridges helped pass a law to change "hearing impaired" and "hearing impairment" to "deaf or hard of hearing" and "hearing loss" in the Tennessee Annotated Code.
 Bridges offers workshops in Deaf culture, working with Deaf and hard of hearing people, employing Deaf and hard of hearing people, and interactions with law enforcement and other first responders.